Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 1 wheat

-Exercise 5 · Challenge FASTQ read headers
+Exercise 5 · ChallengeFASTQ headers and stderr redirection

 Show answer

-grep "^@" sample.fastq | wc -l > read_count.txt
+grep "^@" sample.fastq | wc -l > ~/bash-linux-bioinformatics/results/read_count.txt

-cat read_count.txt
+cat ~/bash-linux-bioinformatics/results/read_count.txt